paulbrodersen/netgraph/docs/source/sphinx_gallery_output/plot_07_custom_layout.rst

 Custom Node Positions and Edge Paths
 ====================================

+Typically, node and edge layouts are specified using a strings, e.g. with :code:`node_layout='spring', edge_layout='curved'`.
-Node positions can be set explicitly by using a dictionary that maps node IDs to (x, y) coordinates as the :code:`node_layout` keyword argument.
+However, node positions can be set explicitly by using a dictionary that maps node IDs to (x, y) coordinates as the :code:`node_layout` keyword argument.
 Analogously, edge paths can be set explicitly by using a dictionary that maps edge IDs to ndarray of (x, y) coordinates as the :code:`edge_layout` keyword argument.

 ..
-GENERATED FROM PYTHON SOURCE LINES 12-29
+GENERATED FROM PYTHON SOURCE LINES 13-30